sumanjs/suman-watch/README.md

 your suman.conf.js file.
 In order to accomplish 2. above, you should use a watch script.

 # Examples

+Here are some example commands, with a description of what each command does.

 ### Command:
 ```bash